globbestael/DedupEndNote/README.md

 - Scopus
 - Web of Science

+The program has been tested with files with up to 50.000 records.

 ## What does DedupEndNote do?

+### Deduplicate
 Each pair of records is compared in 5 different ways.
 The general rule is:

 <table border="1">